-Company refers to the end customer as its customer.
-None of the Company's contract manufacturers accounted for greater than 10% of revenue during fiscal 2010, 2009 or 2008.
+The Company sells directly to end customers, distributors and contract manufacturers.
+Although the Company actually sells the products to, and is paid by, distributors and contract manufacturers, the Company refers to the end customer as its customer.
+None of the Company's contract manufacturers accounted for greater than 10% of revenue during fiscal 2009, 2008 or 2007.
 The Company's end customers and distributors that accounted for greater than 10% of revenue consists of the following:

-Year Ended January 1, 2011 January 2, 2010 January 3, 2009 End Customers Samsung 16% Distributors Edom Technology 28% 14% 27% 10% 31%
+Year Ended January 2, 2010 January 3, 2009 December 29, 2007 End Customers Samsung 16% Distributors Edom Technology 27% 10% 31% 36% 10%